simonmichael/hledger/doc/SPEC-lots.md

   exists.
 Without any of these, no lot can be created and classification is skipped.

+Virtual (parenthesised) postings are never classified as lot postings.

 **4. Gain accounts.**
 Postings in accounts with type `Gain` (and not otherwise classified) get ptype `gain`.